rvedotrc/HYF-CPH-Git/homework-submission.md

 <br/>

-2. If you have made changes to the code since the homework submission, push the changes and close the PR`*`.
+2. If you have made changes to the code since the homework submission and review, push the changes and close the PR`*`.

 <br/>
 <br/>